WillNilges/srvrs/README.md

 Place a file in a specified directory, and a command/script/whatever will run, ideally with your provided file as input.

+## How to use

+### Whisper

-Proof of concept will run a Whisper container to caption a video
+Proof of concept will run a Whisper container to caption a video:

 `scp video.mov wilnil@jet.csh.rit.edu:/var/srvrs/whisper/`

 When captioning is finished, check your `/scratch` directory for output.

+### Stable Diffusion 2.0

+You can also ask it to generate an image using Stable Diffusion 2.0:

+`echo "strawberry sushi" > /tmp/prompt.txt && scp /tmp/prompt.txt wilnil@jet.csh.rit.edu:/var/srvrs/stable-diffusion`

+That'll take about 5 minutes per image.

 SRVRS is currently not multithreaded, as it seems like a bad idea to have it able to use more than one GPU at a time.

-## How to use

-SRVRS is a daemon that runs on Jet.
-Right now, all it does is automatically caption media files by using openai's whisper.
-If you have a file that you would like to generate captions for, copy it over to `/var/srvrs/whisper`.
+It also isn't yet smart enough to pick a free GPU, or to wait until a GPU is free.

  It will take some time.
 You can check the status by running `srvrs status` on Jet.
 When it is finished, it will output the file to your `/scratch` directory.

 ## Commands